Jun 24, 2019

 Level Up your game

 Keeping your employees engaged is so much about turning the mundane into something magical, and gamification can be a great way to realise this motive.
-Structure your gamification strategy with points, bonuses, and rewards to keep employees engaged and locked in on their goals.
+Structure your gamification and employee engagement strategy with points, bonuses, and rewards to keep employees engaged and locked in on their goals.
 As a study from Harvard University shows, employees are highly engaged when they know how well they are progressing at work.
 What's more, is gamification allows employees to pick their own learning goals and at their own pace.
 Of course, you want to make sure your gamification strategy is in line with the intended audience.
 A sales employee, for instance, would appreciate it if a little risk-taking and target-pushing would yield comparable rewards.
 Throw in the sociability elements of friendly competition and interaction that gamification brings in, and you know you have a winner, or should we say a win-win; it gives employees an opportunity to interact, bond and most importantly engage with each other.
 With gamification in the lead the cycle of engagement fuels itself.

 Also published on BusinessWorld: https://bit.ly/2GHpC2l